TheUnsungGamer/Project-Ash-Stack/README.md

 <img width="1920" height="1034" alt="gifProjectAsh" src="https://github.com/user-attachments/assets/7cce977e-a1c6-445f-8dae-2d8be1af6959" />

 > Ash booting from the desktop, connecting to LM Studio, and sending a message through the Cogitator interface.
+> The Cogitator analysis panel activates on messages that warrant observation.
+Routine inputs are passed through without evaluation.

 ---